 Vazhvanthol Waterfall is an ideal choice for adventurous trekking spots near Thiruvananthapuram city.
 Take a trip through the jade forest and refresh your mind.

 The Neyyar Dam lies 32 km from Thiruvananthapuram.
 It is a picturesque picnic spot for families, solo travelers, and friends.
 The Neyyar Dam boast of a crocodile rehabilitation & research center, a lion safari park, a deer park, and a beautiful watch park.
 You may also visit Neyyar Wildlife Sanctuary which is home to rare flora and fauna.

 Aruvikkara Dam is a good place to spend a day out.
 You may enjoy boat riding, go for a picnic at the small park with an artificial waterfall.

 Thiruvananthapuram is bestowed with natural beauty which brings to you a magical tryst with nature.
 The hill station like Ponmudi hills & Agasthyakoodam holds a charm that enchants your soul.
 The hill stations are home to rare flora, fauna, and wildlife.

 Agasthya Koodam lies 1800 mt above sea level.
 The hill station is a paradise for bird watchers.
 The peak was named after the sage Agasthya and is a popular pilgrimage site.
 The mountain is believed to have medicinal herbs that cure the mind, body, and soul.
 The air is considered to have medicinal value.

 Trekking is a famous activity here restricted to few people.
 You need a government pass to visit the mountain peak.

-Thiruvananthapuram is one of the most visited places in Kerala holiday packages for its rich cultural heritage, traditional architecture, the historical relevance and picturesque landscapes.
-Funday Holidays offers you the best Package Tour s in Kerala.
+Thiruvananthapuram is one of the most visited places in Kerala holiday packages for its rich cultural heritage, traditional architecture, historical relevance, and picturesque landscapes.
+Funday Holidays offers you the best package tours in Kerala.